-b.
-Fender and Hood Alignment at Front Doors
+B. Fender and Hood Alignment at Front Doors

-l.
-Fender to leading edge of door should have a 3/16" parallel gap and be flush.
-If realignment is necessary, check what this move will do at the rear end of the hood opening (approximately 1/8" gap between fenders and hood.)
-The total gap of both sides should be approximately 1/4" regardless of how the hood is spaced.
+1. Fender to leading edge of door should have a 7/32 inch (approximately) parallel gap and be flush.
+If realignment is necessary, check what this move will do at the rear end of the hood opening (approximately 1/8 inch gap between fenders and hood.)
+The total gap of both sides should be approximately 1/4 inch, regardless of how the hood is spaced.
 If moving the fender flush with the door will impair this gap too badly, the door must be moved to make it flush with the fender.